mebusy/notes/dev_notes/AI_CS188_ApplicationOfHMM.md

 ## Most Likely Explanation

-quite important

-A different way of doing inference.
+New technique that actually in practice can be quite important.
+It's a different way of doing inference.

 ![](../imgs/cs188_hmm_MLE.png)

 So far what we've looked at is something that computes the distribution over possible states at the current time , given all the evidence we've seen so far.

-Sometimes what you want to do is you see all the evidence and based on all the evidence you've seen you want to reconstruct the most likely sequence of events that explains that whole sequence of evidence.
+Sometimes what you want to do is you see all the evidence, and based on all the evidence you've seen, you want to reconstruct the most likely sequence of events that explains that whole sequence of evidence.
 What is the most likely sequence of states given the evidence I have observed ?

 <h2 id="a6f1a19a2e48162ea4decdd5eebe0d71"></h2>

 ### HMMs: MLE Queries

+- HMMs defined by
+    - States X
+    - Observations E
+    - Initial distribution: P(X₁)
+    - Transitions: P(X | X<sub>x-1</sub>)
+    - Emissions: P(E|X)

 We're given an HMM still , and the query is what's the most likely explanation of the evidence we have observed.